ChronoZaga/Game-Mode/README.md

 -Sets balanced power plan

--Sets Nvidia digital vibrance back to the default of 50% (Using embedded DVChange.exe by eXist73)
+-Sets Nvidia digital vibrance back to the default of 50%

 -Turns the sound volume down to 0%/Muted (with "volume down" virtual keyboard button presses)